HyperTars/NeighborChat/README.md

 ![](https://img.shields.io/badge/Bootstrap-4.3.1-blue)

 - Overview
-    - This project is designed to let neighbors chat and make socials through Internet.
+    - This project is designed to let neighbors chat and make social relationships through Internet.
 It's like a tiny Facebook for neightbors.
-    - Tech Stack: SpringBoot, Java
+    - **Tech Stack: SpringBoot, Thymeleaf, Bootstrap, jQuery, chat.js**

 - Functional Designs
     1. Users should register for the service, specify where they live, post profiles, introduce themselves, upload photos and specify neighbors.